Pregnant and Newly Parenting Student Rights Under Title IX

 Making it Happen

-If a student needs to take time away from school for medical reasons associated with pregnancy, it is important that they promptly notify their instructors.
+Pregnant students should be proactive in seeking support related to their pregnancy and should discuss their plan with their instructor(s) early in the semester.
+If time away from school for pregnancy-related medical reasons occurs, it is important that students promptly notify their instructors.
 Students enrolled in Health Science programs and working at clinical sites should also notify their program coordinator.
 This includes providing information on any absences and reasons why.

 - Medical documentation may be required if all students seeking excused absences due to health related issues are required to do the same.